RachaelBull/forever-foundations/README.md

 - Enable users to view content they took a liking to at a later date

 ## The Structure Plane

+# The Agile Method

+Before too much planning had gone into detail for this project I first started by creating a project board of user stories for this project.
+I found this much easier to work on each issue based on their priority rather than trying to get everything completed at the same time.
+Both the API and the Frontend stories are all here presented on one board to make things easier to locate and work on.
+[Here is the project user story board.](https://github.com/users/RachaelBull/projects/5)

 Here I will explain the use and goals of my user stories and developer stories that have been split up into Epics: